selfint/react-wiki/README.md

 However, if the calculations performed during inference get too long, the model again gets sidetracked, hallucinating facts like "to convert from BC to AD we need to add 100 years".
-The current Infer instruction still get a close answer "56 years", but doesn't easily get sidetracked due to long calculations.
+The current Infer instruction still gets a close answer "56 years", but doesn't easily get sidetracked due to long calculations.

 Using a more powerful model will probably solve this issue, and encouraging the model